Synergies between Disentanglement and Sparsity: Generalization and Identifiability in Multi-Task Learning: Introduction

-In this section, we formally introduce the notion of entangled and disentangled representations.
 First, we assume the existence of some ground-truth encoder function $\vf_\vtheta: \sR^d \rightarrow \sR^m$ that maps observations $\vx \in \gX \subseteq \sR^d$, \eg images, to its corresponding interpretable and usually lower dimensional representation $\vf_\vtheta(\vx) \in \sR^m$, $m \leq d$.
 The exact form of this ground-truth encoder depends on the task at hand, but also on what the machine learning practitioner considers as interpretable.
 The learned encoder function is denoted by $\vf_{\hat\vtheta}: \sR^d \rightarrow \sR^m$, and should not be conflated with the ground-truth representation $\vf_{\vtheta}$.
 For example, $\vf_{\hat\vtheta}$ can be parametrized by a neural network.
 Throughout, we are going to use the following definition of disentanglement.

-\begin{definition}[Disentangled Representation, \citealt{iVAEkhemakhem20a,lachapelle2022disentanglement}] A learned encoder function $\vf_{\hat\vtheta}: \sR^d \rightarrow \sR^m$ is said to be \emph{disentangled w.r.t. the ground-truth representation} $\vf_\vtheta$ when there exists an invertible diagonal matrix $\mD$ and a permutation matrix $\mP$ such that, for all $\vx \in \gX$, $\vf_{\hat\vtheta}(\vx) = \mD\mP \vf_{\vtheta}(\vx)$.
-Otherwise the encoder $\vf_{\hat\vtheta}$ is said to be \emph{entangled}. \end{definition} Intuitively, a representation is disentangled when there is a one-to-one correspondence between its components and those of the ground-truth representation, up to rescaling.
+\begin{definition}[Disentangled Representation, \citealt{iVAEkhemakhem20a,lachapelle2022disentanglement}] A learned encoder function $\vf_{\hat\vtheta}: \sR^d \rightarrow \sR^m$ is said to be \emph{disentangled w.r.t. the ground-truth representation} $\vf_\vtheta$ when there exists an invertible diagonal matrix $\mD$ and a permutation matrix $\mP$ such that, for all $\vx \in \gX$, $\vf_{\hat\vtheta}(\vx) = \mD\mP \vf_{\vtheta}(\vx)$. \end{definition} Intuitively, a representation is disentangled when there is a one-to-one correspondence between its components and those of the ground-truth representation, up to rescaling.
+When an encoder $\vf_{\hat\vtheta}$ is not disentangled, we say it is \emph{entangled}.
 Note that there exist less stringent notions of disentanglement which allow for component-wise nonlinear invertible transformations of the factors~\citep{PCL17,HyvarinenST19}.